tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/镜像/导入镜像/Linux 系统安装 cloud-init_intl_en.md

 ## Overview

-Cloud-init allows you to customize configurations during the first initialization of an instance.
-If the imported image does not have the cloud-init service installed, instances booted through the image cannot be initialized properly.
-As a result, the image will fail to be imported.
 This document describes how to install the cloud-init service.
+Cloud-init allows you to customize configurations during the first initialization of a CVM instance.
+If an image does not have the cloud-init service installed, instances launched by using the image cannot be initialized properly.
 You can use either of the following methods to install cloud-init:
 - [Manually downloading the cloud-init source package](#ManualDown)
 - [Using the cloud-init package from the software source](#SoftSources)

-## Preparation
+## Notes
 Before importing a Linux image, ensure that you have properly installed the cloud-init service in the image.

 ## Prerequisites
-A server with the cloud-init service installed can correctly access the public network.
+The server on which you want to install cloud-init is connected to the internet.

-## Operation Directions
+## Directions
 <dx-tabs>
 ::: Manual download[](id:ManualDown)